 Collective agreement with Zilveren Kruis

-The EUR has negotiated an extensive health insurance package for its employees.
+The EUR has negotiated an extensive health insurance package for its employees, with collectivity number 205213952.
 These negotiations have resulted in a policy with attractive premiums, a wide range of options and good supplementary terms with the health insurance company Zilveren Kruis Achmea.